-Remove from heat and let cool before placing on the dough – you don’t want the onions to be too hot, or else you’ll risk softening the dough too much!
+Remove from the heat and let cool before placing on the dough – you don’t want the onions to be too hot, or else you’ll risk softening the dough too much!

 Step 4 – Assemble

 Next, evenly distribute the thin slices of cheese on top of the onions.
-Use a cheese slicer or knife and cutting board to get thin slices.
+Use a cheese slicer or knife and cutting board to get very thin slices.

 Place the whole tomatoes on top, arranging them around the tart.
-I like to leave the small tomatoes whole, as they each will provide a big, juicy burst of flavor when you take a bite.
+I like to leave small tomatoes whole, as they each will provide a big, juicy burst of flavor when you take a bite.
 However, if you are using larger fruit, cut them down to an appropriate size.

 Tear the basil leaves into small pieces and garnish on top.
 Evenly sprinkle the tart with freshly cracked salt and pepper.